You Came Home To A Puddle Of Water Right Next To Your Hot Water Unit,

-A leak on your hot water system is not something that you should put off for another day.
+A Leak in your Hot Water System is not something that you should put off for another day.
 A simple leak in your hot water system can be a symptom of a much larger issue with your hot water and can lead to a more serious problem.
 A dripping leak today might become a gushing one tomorrow.
-Typically, our hot water system has an average lifespan of 10 years depending on how well maintained they are.
+Typically, our hot water system has an average lifespan of 10 years depending on how well-maintained they are.

-3. Turn off your hot water system.
-If you got a gas hot water system, locate the gas isolation valve and turn that off.
+3. Turn off your hot water system – If you got a Gas Hot Water System, locate the gas isolation valve and turn that off.
 If you are unable to find it, turn off the gas by shutting off the main gas meter.
-If you have an electric, solar or heat pump, turn off the circuit breaker on your main board so as to cut off electricity on your hot water system.
+If you have an electric, solar or heat pump, turn off the circuit breaker on your main board so as to cut off the electricity on your hot water system.

-4. Immediately call your expert plumber to take a look at your hot water system.
-Remember, fixing the issue as early as possible for even such a simple leak on your hot water can prevent serious problems from occurring and can extend the lifespan of your unit.
+4. Immediately Call your Expert Plumber to take a look at your hot water system.
+Remember, fixing the issue as early as possible for even such a simple leak in your hot water can prevent serious problems from occurring and can extend the lifespan of your unit.

 Just dial 13 10 91 and we’ll send a hot water specialist in the next 2 hours to immediately rectify your issue.
 We are serving Canberra, Newcastle, Central Coast, Hunter Valley, Lake Macquarie, and Port Stephens.